Skip to content

 Trading facilitators (such as AURONEX SAS) differ from intermediaries in that they do not take title to the commodity.
 Instead, they provide:

-• Introduction services between European buyers and vetted Syrian intermediaries or GEGMR direct
+• Introduction services between European buyers and vetted Syrian intermediaries or GECOPHAM direct

 • Due diligence on intermediary legitimacy